Skip to main content

 Add data

-Now we can add data to the backtest engine.
-First add the Instrument object we previously initialized, which matches our data.
+Add data to the backtest engine.
+Start by adding the Instrument object we initialized earlier to match the data.

 # Add instrument(s)